 3. Seated Hip Abduction

-For this exercise, you may use a resistance band.
+For this groin injury exercises, you may use a resistance band.
 You can also do this on a chair.

 Strengthening Exercises For Groin Muscles